metagn/rot/README.md

 * No numbers or booleans, as in, they are not distinguished from strings.
 But they should not be horrible to deal with.
 * No escape sequences.
 Characters are treated literally including newlines, and unicode characters are not specially handled.
-* Inline whitespace is a delimiter and unquoted strings do not allow whitespace by default.
+* Inline whitespace is a delimiter and separates unquoted strings by default.
 * Other unusual syntax.

 See [the spec](https://github.com/metagn/rot/blob/master/doc/spec.md) for more info and some reasoning.